Quramy/eslint-plugin-tutorial/guide/10_your_first_rule/README.md

 This is a very silly rule, which says crying cat emoji when it finds some literals(e.g. `1`, `'hoge'`, ...).
 However, it tells us various things.

-* ESLint rule should implements `RuleModule` interface
+* ESLint rule should implement `RuleModule` interface
   * It should have `create` function which has an argument, `context`
 * `create` method should return an object
-  * This object's keys represents AST node type which we are interested (We learn the relation between AST node type and the keys later :smile:)
+  * This object's keys represents AST node type which we are interested in (We learn the relation between AST node type and the keys later :smile:)
   * It's value is a function and an error message is thrown in this function

 ## Test the rule